-The very bright star Deneb marks the head of the Northern Cross in Cygnus the Swan.
-At the foot of the cross is Albireo, a magnificent double star.
-View it with a high powered binoculars or a small telescope to reveal a bright deep blue and a gold star next to each other.
+The very bright star Deneb marks the head of the "Northern Cross" in Cygnus, the swan.
+At the foot of the cross is Albireo, one of the most magnificent double stars in all the heavens when viewed with high powered binoculars or a small telescope.
+This double star reveals a bright deep blue and gold star right next to each other.

-The brilliance of Vega draws our attention to the constellation Lyra the Harp.
-Within Lyra is the Ring Nebula (M57), a very faint ninth magnitude planetary nebula that becomes an inspiring sight when viewed with a small telescope under exceptionally dark skies.
+The brilliance of Vega draws our attention to the constellation Lyra the harp.
+Within Lyra is the "Ring Nebula" (M57), a very faint ninth magnitude planetary nebula that becomes an inspiring sight when viewed with a small telescope under exceptionally dark skies.

-Throughout the month, starting at 8 p.m., look to the east for stars outlining the huge Great Square in Pegasus the Horse.
+Throughout the month starting at 8 p.m., look to the east for stars outlining the huge "Great Square" in Pegasus the horse.
 Attached to the horse is Andromeda, a constellation that contains the brightest neighboring galaxy, the Andromeda Galaxy (M31).
-This whirlpool spiral galaxy is like our own containing more than 100 billion stars that shine a bright glow when viewed with binoculars.
+This whirlpool spiral galaxy is like our own containing more than 100 billion stars that shine a bright glow when viewed with a pair of binoculars.
 Looking at the Andromeda Galaxy we see an image that occurred two million years ago from a distance of two million light years away.